robinskennethj-pixel/Original-Oak-Carpentry/DEVELOPMENT.md

-# Development Guide - Ogun Carpentry
+# Development Guide - Original Oak Carpentry

 ## 🚀 Quick Start

-This guide will help you set up the development environment for the Ogun Carpentry website.
+This guide will help you set up the development environment for the Original Oak Carpentry website.

 ## 📋 Prerequisites